damonvjanis/podium-backend-coding-assessment/README.md

 # Podium Backend Coding Assessment

 ## Easy online visual
-I've added Phoenix and deployed to Heroku for a quick visual of the top three most positive reviews without having to compile and run the program: https://damon-podium.herokuapp.com
+I've added Plug/Cowboy and deployed to Heroku for a quick visual of the top three most positive reviews without having to compile and run the program: https://damon-podium.herokuapp.com

 ## Instructions for running the program